Rip current statement issued for Camden County until early Monday morning

-On Sunday at 2:16 p.m. a rip current statement was issued by the National Weather Service in effect until Monday at 4 a.m.
+On Saturday at 2:30 a.m. the National Weather Service issued a rip current statement valid from 4 p.m. until Monday 4 a.m.

 Stay calm - they won't drag you under: